probably-not/live-flip/README.md

 However, since the hook utilizes the Web Animations API and transforms, it is unable to handle if the element has transforms applied on it (yet).
 This is something that I want to tackle in following releases, as I get a better handle of how to compose transforms that are already on an element, with incoming transforms during an update and the transforms necessary for the FLIP to work.

+In addition to this caveat - the UI is non-blocking right now - this means that animations may be running as your element changes classes.
+I'm not currently using LiveView's `this.js` ViewHook functionality to trigger transitions - mainly because I want to target the Web Animations API and keep this hook very generic (i.e. not targeting Tailwind and not class-based).
+My understanding of the `this.js.transition` function is that it works by adding classes and transitioning these classes off, meaning that I would need to dynamically calculate the TailwindCSS classes necessary for the FLIP thus tying this very much to Tailwind exclusively.
+Unfortunately, this also means I can't cause the UI to lock or be blocked - there have been many discussions about this in the past, both on the forum and on the Slack.
+I'm hoping that this (as a nice use case for it) will open up the discussion again.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed